ATLAS.ti is a powerful software for the qualitative and mixed-methods analysis of text, audio, video, survey and social media data.

 - Guided instruction – step-by-step teaching in the operation of ATLAS.ti and the use of tools for analytic tasks

 - Individual support – time for participants to discuss their projects with the tutor.

 Participants are encouraged to bring their own research materials to work with (this could include transcribed primary data, literature files, reports pertinent to the project, etc.), although sample materials can also be provided.

-Please note: This is an ATLAS.ti 9 course and we will be demonstrating using the Windows version.
-Participants using the Mac version and ATLAS.ti 8 are welcome to attend but the main part of the course will cover the functions available for the Windows version 9.
-For information about products and versions see the ATLAS.ti website.
+Please note: This is an ATLAS.ti 8 for Windows course.
+Participants using the Mac version are welcome to attend but the main part of the course will cover the functions available for the Windows version 8.
+For information about products see the ATLAS.ti website.